metapensiero/metapensiero.pj/README.rst

 ~~~~~~~

 Classes with single inheritance are translated to ES6 classes, they
-can have only function members for now, with no class or method
+can have only function members for now, with no generic class or
-decorators, because the ES7 spec for them is being rediscussed.
+method decorators, because the ES7 spec for them is being rediscussed.

 Methods can be functions or async-functions.